nadx/mix-tape-calculator/README.md

 # Mixtape Creator Tool

 This is a code bundle for Mixtape Creator Tool.
-The original project is available at https://www.figma.com/design/oSc6MfUdABJO6C0t9EDudY/Mixtape-Creator-Tool.
+[Mixtape C

 A simple site that connects to Spotify via Supabase to allow users to query for songs and get song lengths as they create a mixtape.